 When is the System Requirements Document (SRD) Developed

-The SRD is developed during the Technology Matureation & Risk Reduction (TMRR) Phase but a draft SRD should be developed for the Analysis of Alternatives (AoA) in the Materiel Solutions Analysis (MSA) Phase.
-The SRD is used by the program office to provide more detailed requirements than what’s provided in a Capability Development Document (CDD) and should be finalized prior to contract award.
+The SRD is developed during the Technology Maturation & Risk Reduction (TMRR) Phase but a draft SRD should be developed for the Analysis of Alternatives (AoA) in the Materiel Solutions Analysis (MSA) Phase.
+The SRD is used by the program office to provide more detailed requirements than what’s provided in the CDD and is normally included in a solicitation package.
+The SRD should be finalized prior to the contract award.

-Follow MIL-STD-961E “Defense and Program-Unique Specifications Format and Content” when developing the SRD.
+- Follow MIL-STD-961E “Defense and Program-Unique Specifications Format and Content” when developing the SRD.

 - A contractor may build an internal document for managing the traceability of their requirements.
 If they call this an SRD, you might want to call yours a system specification to avoid confusing the two.
 Any requirements in their document should be ultimately traceable back to your system performance specification.

 - The SRD and WSS should all be traceable to the Initial Capabilities Document (ICD) and CDD.

 Software Requirements Specification (SRS)